-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities. - Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3: Unobservable inputs are used when little or no market data is available.
+Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.

+Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data.

+Level 3: Unobservable inputs are used when little or no market data is available.

 We measure available-for-sale securities at fair value on a recurring basis.
-The fair values of these securities were determined using the following inputs at March 31, 2008 (in thousands):
+The fair values of these securities were determined using the following inputs at June 30, 2008 (in thousands):

-Fair Value Measurements at March 31, 2008 Using Total Active for Iden Prices in Markets tical Assets evel 1) Obser icant Other vable Inputs Level 2) Unobse gnificant rvable Inputs Level 3) Available-for-sale securities: Auction rate securities \$ 2,500 \$ \$ \$ 2,500 Corporate debt securities 1,515 1,515 Government sponsored entities 6,789 6,789 Total available-for-sale securities: \$10,804 \$ \$ 10,804 \$
+Fair Value Measurements at June 30, 2008 Using Total Quoted Prices in Active Markets for Identical Assets (Level 1) Active Markets for Identical Assets Observ cant Other able Inputs evel 2) Unobse gnificant rvable Inputs Level 3) Available-for-sale securities: Auction rate securities \$ 2,294 \$ - \$ \$ 2,294 Corporate debt securities 4,287 4,287 Government sponsored entities 8,948 - 8,948 Total available-for-sale securities: \$15,529 \$ \$ 13,235 \$ 2,294

-As of March 31, 2008, we held \$2.5 million of principal invested in auction rate securities.
+As of June 30, 2008, we held \$2.3 million of principal invested in auction rate securities.
 Auction rate securities are investment vehicles with long-term or perpetual maturities which pay interest monthly at current market rates reset through a Dutch auction.
-These monthly auctions have historically provided a liquid market for these securities, and we have therefore presented our auction rate securities as current assets.
+These monthly auctions have historically provided a liquid market for these securities.
 Beginning in February 2008, the majority of auctions for these types of securities failed due to the recent liquidity issues experienced in global credit and capital markets.
 Our auction rate securities followed this trend and experienced multiple failed auctions due to insufficient investor demand.
-As there is no secondary market for auction rate securities, we have been unable to convert our positions to cash.
+As there is a limited secondary market for these auction rate securities, we have been unable to convert our positions to cash.
 We do not anticipate being in a position to liquidate these investments until there is a successful auction, and accordingly, have reflected our investments in auction rate securities as non-current assets on our balance sheet.
-Our auction rate security investments continue to pay interest according to their stated terms, are fully collateralized by underlying financial instruments (such as corporate and preferred securities as well as student loans) and have maintained AAA credit ratings despite the failure of the auction process.
+Our auction rate securities continue to pay interest according to their stated terms, are fully collateralized by underlying financial instruments (such as corporate and preferred securities as well as student loans) and have maintained AAA credit ratings despite the failure of the auction process.

-The fair values of our auction rate securities as of March 31, 2008 were estimated by a third party pricing vendor based on recent trades of similar securities.
-The fair values of our securities have remained unchanged since December 31, 2007.
-However, the fair values were measured using different inputs, as these securities were trading in auctions as of December 31, 2008.
-The inputs to the valuation model could no longer be corroborated by observable market data as of March 31, 2008; accordingly, these securities were transferred from level 2 to level 3 of the fair value hierarchy under SFAS 157.
-Unlike historical periods, significant inputs to our valuation model were based on certain assumptions, including an estimated amount of time that the auction rate securities will return to liquidity, our ability to hold the auction rate securities for the length of time that they are illiquid, and that we will be able to recover our original investment in the securities.
+The fair values of our auction rate securities as of June 30, 2008 were estimated by us with the assistance of a third party valuation specialist.
+Due to the failed auctions beginning in February 2008, the inputs to the valuation model could no longer be corroborated by observable market data; accordingly, these securities were transferred from level 2 to level 3 of the fair value hierarchy under SFAS 157 during the first quarter in 2008.
+Significant inputs to our valuation model were based on certain assumptions, including the estimated amount of time that the auction rate securities will return to liquidity and how much of the original investment is expected to be recovered.
+During the three months ended June 30, 2008, we recorded an unrealized loss of \$0.2 million associated with these auction rate securities.
+The unrealized loss reduced the fair value of these securities from \$2.5 million in the prior quarter, and is included as a component of other comprehensive loss within stockholders' equity.